luketpeterson/summum-types/README.md

 Several other union type / sum type crates exist, and one of them might be better for your use case.
 Each has things they do uniquely well and I took inspiration from all of them.

-- [typeunion by Antonius Naumann](https://github.com/antoniusnaumann/typeunion) is great if you want something lightweight, and it has an sweet supertype feature for automatic conversions between types with variants in common.
+- [typeunion by Antonius Naumann](https://github.com/antoniusnaumann/typeunion) is great if you want something lightweight, and it has a sweet supertype feature for automatic conversions between types with variants in common.
 - [sum_type by Michael F. Bryan](https://github.com/Michael-F-Bryan/sum_type) is `no-std` and manages to do everything with declarative macros.
 Also it supports downcasting for variant types that can implement the `Any` trait.
 - [typesum by Natasha England-Elbro](https://github.com/0x00002a/typesum) is awesome for the control it gives you over the generated output and the way it supports overlapping base types beautifully.
 It'll cope much better if you plan to have a silly number of variants.